tobek/laminae/00-iv-cosmography.md

 Soblei is at once one of the most important and one of the most cursed places in the multiverse.
 The first thing you will hear about Soblei is that it is full of apertures to the nearest and farthest reaches of existence---that is of course what makes it important.
 But it is a wretched place.
 It appears to be a wild metropolis the spectacular destruction of which was averted moments too late and then frozen in a suspended apocalypse.
 A blinding white light suffuses the sky, flattening everything in muted shades of gray and casting sharp, jet black shadows downwards.
 Geysers of rubble hang in the air and light blasts through the fissures that cleave every structure.
 There is a constant, howling, frigid wind, though only visitors seem to suffer it; all the matter of the city---torn awnings and splintered wagons and shards of glass---are unyielding, unaffected, even when the winds rise to unstoppable force.

-By all accounts and investigations Soblei exists outside of every lamina and cardinal world in its own crease of reality.
+By all accounts and investigations Soblei exists outside of every REF[lamina](#laminae) and REF[cardinal] world in its own crease of reality.
 It has an unusual topology: though the light always strikes from above, the land curves slightly upwards underfoot, and it is said that a long enough journey may bring you back to where you started, if you are able to work around the massive edifices blocking many paths.
 There is no trace of the organic life that must have once been here.
 There are no bones or bodies (except those of occasional recent arrivals succumbed to injury or exposure, whose remains lie in undecaying stasis) or animals or even food to be found, but other artifacts of city life are plentiful.
 Inside most buildings is an immovable maelstrom of their contents: kitchenware, clothes, books, merchandise, and tools clutter the air of pitch dark interiors in which the wind whips even more furiously.

 No living creature wishes to spend time here.
 The wind can kill through cold or a rubble-wards bludgeoning gust.
 Outdoors the light can blind, while indoors the wind intensifies, the noise driving one mad.
 It is far too loud to allow verbal communication, and written communication is unwieldy in the gale---only gestures are possible.
 Coordination difficulties mean that most pass through alone or in very small groups.
 But those that tread widely always pass through here, for nearly every lamina is connected to Soblei, and the shortest path from one place to another usually passes through it.
 This visitor knows the city far, far, better than she would like to.

 Apertures are everywhere: in city square fountains, in cellars and back rooms, stables and markets, palace halls and libraries.
 To reach them you must clamber and squeeze through hurricane rubble, and many seem inaccessible.
 Despite the potential power of such a connected place, no one has conquered its hazards,^[There of course have been innumerable attempts.
 The merchant king Haradaw sponsored a formidable effort to construct walls of imported stone with which to cordon off wind-free avenues to connect major destinations, and while a handful of sections were successfully built to withstand Soblei's forces, the number of lives lost during construction quickly exhausted the will of everyone involved.
-An unrelated attempt involved tunneling, which reportedly faced insurmountable challenges in the form of unstable underground apertures to hazardous realms.] and it continues to function as a welcome point of friction in interlaminal affairs.
+An unrelated attempt involved tunneling, which reportedly faced insurmountable challenges from unstable underground apertures.] and it continues to function as a welcome point of friction in interlaminal affairs.
 Though guides and strategies abound, there is no comfortable or remotely safe way to shepherd a sightseeing aristocrat or an invading army through this place.
-At the same time it is not so impossibly hazardous a place TODO(compared to extremely inhospitable plane)[] such that elaborate expedition planning is required to survive at all: an individual with warm clothing, a helmet, steady balance, and directions could, with some luck, make the journey between two nearby apertures.
+At the same time it is not so impossibly hazardous a place as REF[the Knot](CEP) or REF[the Cartography](NNP) such that elaborate expedition planning is required to survive at all: an individual with warm clothing, a helmet, steady balance, and directions could, with some luck, make the journey between two nearby apertures.
 It is also an unshakably neutral place, with no possibility of building fortifications, laying traps, or setting up preparations of any kind that won't be swept away in a moment, and so over the ages Soblei has been party to a significant number of duels and high-stakes or clandestine engagements.

 A handful of accessible and central apertures have way stations on their non-Soblei side, a few hosting assortments of guides, explorers, diplomats, and lunatics, but most little more than deserted shacks offering respite and the detritus of past travellers.
 A handful of guides are known to offer their services, along with protective gear, but there is no such thing as a comfortable journey here.
 Navigation is particularly difficult.
 Maps have been made, but their usage and updates must be committed to memory so as not to be destroyed by wind.
 Stone tablets are more resilient than parchment but are hard to maneuver through the gale and likely to cause injury or get smashed.
 Etchings on animal hide are sufficiently resilient, but must be small or incorporated into clothing, as holding up a sheet of any size catches the wind uncontrollably.
 It is a difficult realm to map anyway, the notion of streets having been laid to waste.
 The primary subjects to map are landmarks, though it is hard to recognize them through a glaring squint.
 Up close there is an incredible diversity of building styles and materials, but when struggling through the streets everything appears the same.^[This visitor has over time crafted something of a personal map, using a web of small beads connected by fine chain links.
 Each bead is carved on one side to represent a landmark and on the other side with the glyphs that denote the destination of nearby apertures, if any.
 These carvings can be understood by touch.
 The beads are chained to each other in a way that matches the orientation and proximity between landmarks, notched to indicate direction.
 For instance, when facing the central peacock head on a particular fountain, behind you is a library with an aperture to REF[____[the Essentialism]](LNP), to your the left by the corner of a florid-tiled building on the edge of the plaza is an aperture to the deserts of Koratia, while ahead on the ground where the gargoyles have toppled off some sort of temple is an aperture to REF[____[the Brink]](CGP), but that is quite some ways---four chain links as opposed to the usual one.
 At the time of writing this web has roughly forty beads, though in a mnemonic fashion this is a scaffold upon which this visitor's cartographic knowledge has grown somewhat larger.]